siddarthreddygsr/website-chatbot-integration/README.md

 **Note:** The first message after the docker containers start running takes a bit longer as it would be setting up ollama

+**Note:** This model doesnt consider the chat history while replying, every message is indepemdent of itself.

 ## Technical info
 Model used - Microsoft phi 3